susack/Pokemon/README.md

 Did not flesh out detail page/view for each pokemon image selected.
 All data on each pokemon from the API is stored in local storage for this name/id poken search

-Any questions please email me susack@optonline.net
+Any questions please email me susack@optonline.net TY!